FAccTRec/facctrec2022/cfp/index.md

 permlink: /cfp/
 ---

-The 4th FAccTRec Workshop on Responsible Recommendation at RecSys 2021 is a venue for discussing problems of social responsibility in maintaining, evaluating, and studying recommender systems.
+The 5th FAccTRec Workshop on Responsible Recommendation at RecSys 2022 is a venue for discussing problems of social responsibility in maintaining, evaluating, and studying recommender systems.
 In this workshop, we welcome research and position papers about ethical, social, and legal issues brought by the development and the use of recommendation that will support a discussion on providing and evaluating socially responsible recommendations.

-We plan for this workshop to be a hybrid workshop, with an in-person component in Amsterdam in addition to a virtual component.
-Further details will be forthcoming, but physical attendance in Amsterdam will be encouraged if possible but not necessary to participate in the workshop.
+We currently plan for this workshop to be a hybrid workshop, with an in-person component in Seattle in addition to a virtual component.
+Further details will be forthcoming, but physical attendance in Seattle will be encouraged if possible but not necessary to participate in the workshop.

 ## Topics of Interest